hanlizhang/first-move/docs/MOBILE_V1_HANDOFF.md

 Guest local state and each Supabase Auth UUID’s local working/cache state use separate namespaces; switching owners exposes only that owner without merging data.
 For an initialized account, a completely validated canonical hydration becomes the editable working copy under the same stable UUIDs.
 An unreconciled pre-M1E account-local array is never submitted or merged into the full-snapshot RPC; canonical state replaces it on first successful activation.
 Validated canonical caches and durable retry records remain UUID-scoped.

-Dedicated Mobile Tasks and Habits screens are directly usable from the current Today navigation in both Guest and authenticated account-local workspaces; the production-usable Today screen remains deferred.
+Dedicated Mobile Tasks and Habits screens are directly usable from Today in both Guest and authenticated account-local workspaces.
 They retain the Web/schema-v8 fields and exact directions, use UUID-v4 parent identities and ISO timestamps, keep Task ordering, store completion facts in `completedOn` by current local date, and use daily or non-empty selected-weekday Habit schedules.
 New Focus link eligibility matches Web: only incomplete active Tasks and unchecked-today active Habits are selectable; completed, checked-today, deleted, or inactive items are excluded.
 Removing an item removes it only from the active schema-v8 local list while historical Session/Intent relationship IDs remain unchanged; the existing Web snapshot contract translates omission of an already-canonical parent into a database tombstone.
 M1D introduced no reward/history records; M1E now persists its authenticated mutations through the existing sync contract.

+Mobile Today v1 combines those Task and Habit controls with completed and intentionally stopped Sessions for the current captured local date.
+It shows actual elapsed Focus time, available linked Task/Habit/First Move labels, the current canonical or Guest-local point balance, total focused time, all five direction totals, and a chronological activity timeline for Task completions, Habit check-ins, and closed Sessions.
+Timeline point changes and readable times appear where the existing canonical or local data provides them.
+The screen uses React Native primitives and introduces no chart or native dependency.

+The current-day Reflection / Mini Journal is editable from Today.
+Guest entries remain in Guest-local persistence.
+For authenticated users, Journal create/edit/delete snapshots enter the existing owner-scoped durable Mobile queue and `sync_cloud_workspace_v1`; the server retains stable date identity, owner privacy, and the idempotent first-save reward, then returns the authoritative reward ledger and point balance.
+Mobile does not calculate or mutate authenticated Reflection rewards or authoritative points, and Journal text is not sent to AI, logs, analytics, or notifications.

+Today membership uses existing captured local-date facts and IANA timezones for completions, check-ins, rewards, and Sessions.
+Historical day membership is not recalculated from the viewer's current timezone.

 The Focus parent selector is one compact field that opens a searchable modal with separate Tasks and Habits, No linked item, and a clear selected state.
 It reads the current owner’s authoritative working set and still writes only `linkedTaskId` or `linkedHabitId`.